TypicalAM/gogoat/README.md

 # gogoat

-A terminal user interface (TUI) way to view stats from the [goatcounter](https://www.goatcounter.com/).
+A terminal user interface (TUI) way to view stats from the [goatcounter](https://www.goatcounter.com/) website.
 It provides a fast and easy way to check-up on your running website stats.

 ## What's goatcounter